PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 one package.
 So it's one package that aggregates other packages through symlinks.

-{{ tip(tip="Here occures the bug.
+{{ tip(tip="Here occurs the bug.
 For some reason, `symlinkJoin` fails to create properly all symlinks if both dependencies - typescript server and lazygit - are defined together.
-Some links will be ommitted in the resulted package.
+Some links will be omitted in the resulted package.

 I don't know exactly what causes thus bug and which packages are incompatible.
-That's also why I have not yet opened a github issue for it.
+That's also why I have not yet opened a GitHub issue for it.
 The naive guess is that `nodePackages.*` can't be mixed with packages from 'root'. ") }}

 The shell application we have defined is called a [wrapper](https://nixos.wiki/wiki/Nix_Cookbook#Wrapping_packages), and it allows us to enrich the original unwrapped application.
-In our case packages in the `runtimePaths` paths will be added to `PATH` environment vairable, and therefore will be avaible for Neovim's process.
+In our case packages in the `runtimePaths` paths will be added to `PATH` environment variable, and therefore will be available for Neovim's process.

 {{ why(question='